project-circle/initial-concept/functionality/README.md

 - status updates / messages are broadcast to distinct groups of people
 - interacting with a status update joins you into the 'chat'
+- conversations become read-only after 24 hours (time frame should probably be driven by user behaviour when this is demoed)

 ## Friends